Q: How does MBST work?

 Q: How much does MBST cost?

-A: The initial 60-minute assessment by a qualified health professional costs £250.
+A: There is an initial 60-minute assessment by a qualified Physiotherapist at a cost of £150.
 They will then advise you as to whether you’re suitable for MBST and, if you are, whether you require 7 or 9 sessions.

-These prices are inclusive of the initial assessment and follow-up.
+These prices are inclusive of the initial assessment and 2 follow-ups.
 If additional/supplementary treatment is recommended, this would be charged separately.

-If a patient is assessed and it was felt that they required alternative treatment, then the patient would only be charged the for the consultation at £250.
-If they subsequently returned for MBST within 6 months, that £250 would be taken off their treatment cost.
+If a patient is assessed and it was felt that they required alternative treatment, then the patient would only be charged the for the initial consultation at £150.
+If they subsequently returned for MBST within 6 months, that £150 would be taken off their treatment cost.